biolab/orange3/doc/visual-programming/source/widgets/visualize/scatterplot.rst

 Example
 -------

 The **Scatterplot** can be combined with any widget that outputs a list of selected data instances.
-In the example below, we combine :doc:`Classification Tree <../classify/classificationtree>` and **Scatterplot** to display instances taken from a chosen classification tree node (clicking on any node of the classification tree will send a set of selected data instances to the scatterplot and mark selected instances with filled symbols).
+In the example below, we combine :doc:`Tree <../model/tree>` and **Scatterplot** to display instances taken from a chosen decision tree node (clicking on any node of the tree will send a set of selected data instances to the scatterplot and mark selected instances with filled symbols).

 .. figure:: images/ScatterPlotExample-Classification.png